AtreyeeS/gammapy-meetings/cta-comments.md

 - Does this imply each event has a different IRF?
 - Is the time handling affected in this case?
 - Should different event types be stacked together?

+-- We don’t know whether IRF will be described as FoVX FoVY, or OFFSET, PHI.
+Ideally an IRF class should be able to treat either of them in a consistent way.
+Can we transform IRFs into Maps with an arbitrary frame?

 6. **Including uncertainties on the IRFs**
 - Including uncertainties on the IRFs should be the job of science tools.